Master of Acupuncture

 All monies, including the seat deposit, will be refunded to applicants who cancel the Enrollment Agreement within three working days from the student’s signing the Enrollment Agreement.
 The registration fee is non-refundable.

-Students who withdraw (or who are terminated) after beginning the program up to completion of 40% of the program shall receive a prorated refund based upon the length of time the student remains enrolled.
-All prorated refund will be based on credit hours.
+Students who withdraw (or who are terminated) after beginning the program up to completion of 40% of the program shall receive a prorated refund based upon the number of credit hours completed to the number of total program credit hours and the amount of monies already paid.

 No tuition refunds will be granted after completion of more than 40% of the total program.